rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us029/02.analysis/Readme.md

-# US008 - List the vehicles in need off check-up.
+# US029 - Record the completion of a task.

 ## 2. Analysis